brainglobe/dashboard/README.md

 The secret should be named `GRAPHQL_TOKEN`.
 You can set this for your repository in `Settings` -> `Secrets and variables` -> `Actions`.

+We use the PEPY API to fetch package download data.
+In order to fetch this data you will need an API key from [PEPY](https://www.pepy.tech/pepy-api).
+You can set this key in the repository secrets as `PEPY_API_KEY`.

 ### Configuration

 There is a `config.yml` located in the root of the project that contains the configuration for the project.
 The configuration is as follows: